synyx/influx-mqtt/readme.md

     make

-This should build and link the project, creating a single 'influx_mqtt' library.
+This should build and link the project, creating a single 'influx_mqtt' executable.

 Building the code has been tested on OS X and Linux (Ubuntu 14.04LTS, 16.04LTS, Debian (stable), Raspbian).